Toe Amputation Nursing Malpractice Lawsuit

-This bed sore toe amputation malpractice lawsuit was filed by a man in Baltimore County after his toes has to be amputated due to the nursing staff allegedly failing to properly care for the man's wounds.
-It was filed in Health Claims Arbitration on May 1, 2017 and it is the 204th medical malpractice case filed in Maryland this year.Summary of Plaintiff's Allegations
+This bed sore toe amputation malpractice lawsuit was filed by a man in Baltimore County after his toes is amputated due to the nursing staff allegedly failing to properly care for the man's wounds.
+It was filed in Health Claims Arbitration on May 1, 2017, and it is the 204th medical malpractice case filed in Maryland this year.Summary of Plaintiff's Allegations

 - The average verdict in a single toe amputation case is around $120,000.
 In this case, it is fair to say that the loss of the 4th and 5th toes is more significant because the patient already lost his third toe.

 - This case was filed by the alleged victim himself a few weeks shy of the statute of limitation in the case.